 (1) from an 1891 trade directory, Egerton Mill was run by Philip & Thos Bateman; John Phethean & Co Ltd just at ” Cawdor Street” in the same document.

-(2) John Phethean and Company Ltd. was incorporated in 1885, so that could be the date the Moses Gate Mill was built as they were presumably in Bolton before that. (this fits with what little family info I have about the Moses gate mill).
-However, see the 1884 entry which mentions “Phethean & Sons”.
-Was this a previous business or company name?
-I believe the company survived until 1936 since at that date the various telephone numbers for the company cease to exist as it merged with others and eventually became part of Vantona.
+(2) John Phethean and Company Ltd. was incorporated in 1885 after the death of Josiah Phethean but from the above dates the Moses Gate Mill or at least some facility was already in existence by 1872 .
+The company would have been in Bolton (near Phethean Street off Bury Old Road ?) before 1872.
+“Phethean & Sons” was a previous business or company name, coexisting with the name John Phethean and Co. ( note it was not a limited company at that time).
+The company survived until 1936 since at that date the various telephone numbers for the company cease to exist as it merged with others and eventually became part of Vantona.

 From:Eight Edition.
 The Cotton Spinners & Manufacturers’ Directory; John Worral, Oldham,Lancs.
 1891